 This is to confirm our understanding on the dual health enrollment provision of the State/PEF Agreement.
 It is the intent of the State to prohibit two family enrollments among two State employees in a family unit.
 If one spouse is an employee of a participating subdivision, there shall be no impact on the coverage selected by the spouse who is a State employee.

-John Currier Executive Deputy Director Governor's Office of Employee Relations
+John Currier Deputy Director for Contract Negotiation and Administration Governor's Office of Employee Relations